 Giving guidance & direction

-We provide daily assistance with housing and benefits, introduce clients to positive lifestyles and provide not only one-to-one support but also regular team-building events and activities.
+Assistance is given with housing and benefit applications, introduction to positive lifestyles, one-to-one support along with regular team-building events and activities.

-The Moses Project works closely with all the commissioned agencies, i.e. CGL, Probation and NHS Mental Health plus many more. we have developed close working links with many housing groups and the homeless section at Stockton Council.
+The Moses Project works closely with all the commissioned agencies, i.e. Stockton Borough Council Outreach Services, CGL, Probation Services and NHS Mental Health.
+We have developed close working links with housing groups and the homeless section at Stockton Borough Council.

-By offering support with life’s everday problems in a caring environment where everyone is welcomed we provide clients with the opportunity to recover, rebuild their lives and become re-engaged into society.
+By offering support with life’s everyday problems in a caring environment where everyone is welcomed, we provide clients with the opportunity to recover, rebuild their lives and become re-engaged into society.

 How It All Started